 Halloween for Kids: Fun Apps and Activities

 A lot has changed in the world since we were kids — from smartphones and Netflix to Spotify and podcasts.
 But what hasn’t changed?
 The pure, unbridled joy of Halloween for kids.
-And while the internet can pose threats, it can also bring families closer together, provide entertainment, and enable parents to help protect their kids like never before.
+And while the internet can pose threats, it can also bring families closer together, provide entertainment, and enable parents to like never before.
 Here are a few reasons why Halloween is awesome for families in the digital age.Download Our Infographic

 Trick or Treat Maps

 The Treat Map on Next Door enables residents to let their neighbors know if they plan on giving out tasty treats on Halloween.
 No more precious candy-collecting time wasted on a street that has mostly turned off the porch lights!
 Also good to note: the most popular trick-or-treating hours are 5:30 p.m. to 9:30 p.m.

 If you can think of a costume or character, there’s likely a video of someone on YouTube explaining how to apply the perfect makeup or create a DIY version of the outfit.
 This is definitely a lot easier than watching Ghostbusters on VHS for the eighth time to get the iconic khaki jumpsuits just right!